refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 Use yarn
 `npm install @mui/material @emotion/react @emotion/styled`

-## Getting Started with the MUI Button component
+## Getting Started with the Material UI Button component
 The Material UI `Button` component provides developers with the tools that are needed to allow users perform actions and make decisions with a single tap/click.
 Buttons represent actions that users can take.
 They are typically placed throughout your user interface in forms, navigation bars, cards, modal popups e.t.c.